selabhvl/dat110public/week2/week2.md

 #### Exercise 6 - Communication Protocols (highly exam relevant)

-Problem P1 in Chap.
+Problem P1 (Protocols) in Chap.
 1 of Kurose and Ross.

 #### Exercise 7 - Communication Metrics (highly exam relevant)

-Problems P6 and P10 in Chap.
+Problems P6 and P10 (Communication Metrics) in Chap.
 1 of Kurose and Ross.

+This exercise is a good warm-up exercise for the lecture on communication metrics.

 #### Exercise 8 - Maven (optional for now - can be done later)